TNET-SNU/mmTLS/README.md

 Because Bluefield-2 SmartNIC is required for reproducing, we highly recommend you to run test scripts in our remote machines.
 If you want to build and run on your own, please refer to INSTALL.md.

 Currently we have a simple testbed to test functionality of our work, used for ATC’24 artifact evaluation.
-Please let us know (cerotyki@gmail.com or HotCRP) if you want to access to them.
+Please let us know (cerotyki@gmail.com or HotCRP) if you want to access them.
 Our testbed consists of 7 machines: 4 clients, 1 middlebox, and 2 backend servers.
-You can access to them via ssh.
-Please access to the access server first, and log in other 6 machines from the access server.
+You can access them via ssh.
+Please access the access server first, and log in other 6 machines from the access server.

-Access server is box3.kaist.ac.kr, and it is used as one of a backend server.
-A figure below depicts the topology of our testbed.
+Access server is box3.kaist.ac.kr, and it is used as one of the backend servers.
+The figure below depicts the topology of our testbed.

 <img style="width:800px;" src="https://github.com/TNET-SNU/mmTLS/assets/53930924/7b82e7f2-834f-474c-9cad-c8b43e8ee3f1" />

-This page assumes that you have an access to our machine, box3.kaist.ac.kr via ssh.
+This page assumes that you have access to our machine, box3.kaist.ac.kr via ssh.

 ```Bash
 ssh [guest ID]@box3.kaist.ac.kr